View Search Results

 - Assisting with identification of surrogate decision-maker.

-Patients in supportive care may receive visits or phone calls from a nurse practitioner, a nurse, or a social worker.
+Offers supportive care.
+Patients may receive visits or phone calls from a nurse practitioner, a nurse, or a social worker.
 Supportive care offers visits at FHN offices and at FHN Memorial Hospital, in long-term care facilities, and in the home for those unable to travel to the clinic due to physical disabilities or distressing symptoms.

-Patients in supportive care may receive visits or phone calls from a nurse practitioner, a nurse, or a social worker.
+Offers supportive care.
+Patients may receive visits or phone calls from a nurse practitioner, a nurse, or a social worker.
 Supportive care offers visits at FHN offices and at FHN Memorial Hospital, in long-term care facilities, and in the home for those unable to travel to the clinic due to physical disabilities or distressing symptoms.

 Provides hospice and palliative services to veterans with life-threatening illnesses.
 Services focus on comfort, quality of life and reducing suffering.